nogre/PiDVDBackup/README.md

 DVD-R media: $16

-Grand total for the basic hardware is less that $30, plus $16 for 100 DVD-R. I had a Pi Zero W, power supply, and on the go cable from other projects already; many other single board computers would work or this project could be added to an extant system.
+Grand total for the basic hardware is less that $30, plus $16 for 100 DVD-R. I had a Pi Zero W, power supply, and on the go cable from other projects already; many other single board computers would work, or this could be installed on an extant system.
 A secondary or tertiary DVD+RW could easily be added for not much more, creating RAID 1.
 A powered usb hub, or independently powered DVD+RWs, are also recommended to prevent power drops to the Pi when burning disks.

 ## Software